 Finishing a book means capturing the words that can change readers’ lives.
-To do that, you need to read books.
-In my 17 years coaching and editing, I’ve read so many books on writing, I probably could have 12 of my own written by now.
-But these are the best of all.
+To do that, you need to read good books.
+In my 2 decades editing, these are the ones I’ve found most helpful of all.
 Apply their advice and you too will sell well and win awards.

 Have a book inside you?
 Bird by Bird will get it out.
 How to capture a vision, eliminate distractions, overcome obstacles and finish.